 Jack Armley works for Expedia and has spent several years building online games and websites with his own unique and creative twist.
 A lot of his work involves using typography and general fonts to deliver spectacular experiences for those who have the privilege of working with him.
 This CSS3 layout demo is based on a tiled style layout that uses Flexbox and Flex Wrap to create a design worthy of using on blog sites, quote sites, editorials, and general content sharing sites that would benefit from a cards/grid layout combination.

 Responsive Vertical Timeline

 CodyHouse is a free library of ready-to-use and easy-to-customize code snippets.
 Whenever CodyHouse releases a new snippet or a script, they accompany it with their own tutorials and guides.
-These guides and tutorials can show yhow the code works, and how the final result was achieved.
+These guides and tutorials can show you how the code works, and how you can achieve the final results.
 In this example, we have a Responsive Vertical Timeline layout.
 You can use it ideally on business websites or portfolios where you want to showcase how much you progressed.
-Showcase your progress from one point to the next over the years!
-It would be unusual to see this design used in magazines.
+It would be unusual to see this design in magazines.
 But, you can get away with certain blog type sites using a timeline layout.
 Those who publish content in relation to latest business updates and news can also utilize this feature.

 Fixed Daily Kitteh

 The WCC, also known as Women’s Coding Collective, is a community of developers that is strictly aimed at helping women.
 WCC empowers them through writing code.
 It can bridge the gap between the gender roles that you typically find in web development communities today.
 WCC provides women with guidance and resources on how to start their careers as developers.
 This Daily Kitteh layout example is just one of the examples of the kind of work that WCC offers for learning.
 Women can learn how to structure a nice and static website page.
 WCC can also let them understand how all of the elements cooperate together for the final result.